MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getkeynametextw.md

 The name of a character key is the character itself.
 The names of dead keys are spelled out in full.

-Character keys that are mapped to the 'A'..'Z' [virtual-key codes](/windows/win32/inputdev/virtual-key-codes) are translated to <U+0041 LATIN CAPITAL LETTER A>..<U+005A LATIN CAPITAL LETTER Z> characters regardless of current keyboard layout.
-Use the [ToUnicode](/windows/win32/api/winuser/nf-winuser-tounicode) or [ToUnicodeEx](/windows/win32/api/winuser/nf-winuser-tounicodeex) methods in such cases.
+Character keys that are mapped to the 'A'..'Z' [virtual-key codes](/windows/win32/inputdev/virtual-key-codes) are translated to the <U+0041 LATIN CAPITAL LETTER A>..<U+005A LATIN CAPITAL LETTER Z> characters regardless of current keyboard layout.
+You can use the [ToUnicode](/windows/win32/api/winuser/nf-winuser-tounicode) or [ToUnicodeEx](/windows/win32/api/winuser/nf-winuser-tounicodeex) method in such cases to get the character that is printed on a corrensponing key press.

 This method might not work properly with some [keyboard layouts](/globalization/windows-keyboard-layouts) that produce multiple characters (i.e. ligatures) and/or supplementary Unicode characters that are printed on a single key press.